lubomir/libtrie/README.markdown

 as large.
 It is good for the keys to have lots of common prefixes and for values to be equal.

+The library is provided under BSD 3-clause license.
+For details, see the LICENSE file.

 ## Command line utilities